shilogilor90work/ariel_observatory/README.md

 Final project in ariel university

-By Shilo gilor & Amiel Liberman
+By Shilo Gilor & Amiel Liberman

 ## How to use this git?

 1) Open AWS account for free

-2) Make a ubuntu server
+2) Make an ubuntu server

 3) How to connect to a ubuntu server on AWS